Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Is Linda Ronstadt Still Alive?

-Yes, Linda Ronstadt is alive.
-But her health condition has only worsened.
+Yes, Linda Ronstadt is alive, but her health has worsened.

-By the time she retired, Linda had to use poles to walk on uneven grounds and travel in wheelchair.
+By the time she retired, Linda used poles to walk on uneven ground and traveled in a wheelchair.

-At that time, Linda said that she probably had Parkinson’s disease for years, because she used to feel tremors in her hand and have difficulty controlling throat muscles while singing.
+At that time, she said she had likely suffered from Parkinson’s disease for years because she felt tremors in her hand and had trouble controlling her throat muscles while singing.

 “No one can sing with Parkinson’s disease.
 No matter how hard you try.”

-However, in 2019, doctors diagnosed her condition and revealed that she also has a parkinsonism called Progressive Supranuclear Palsy.
+In 2019, doctors examined her condition further and revealed that she also has a type of parkinsonism called Progressive Supranuclear Palsy.

-This condition has left her without her usual fine motor skills.
-Linda cannot type on the computer, or play the piano.
+This condition removed her normal fine motor skills, so she cannot type on a computer or play the piano.

-Linda also mentioned that there’s no specific medication for her condition, which forces her to remain at home most of the time.
+She also said that no specific medication exists for her condition, which forces her to stay at home most of the time.

 Suggested Read: Gretchen Wilson From Rags To Riches & Net Worth Today